jcr4990/eq-upscale/README.md

 Any archive files in your 'archives' folder not specified when using the -a argument will be ignored.

 ### Select Specific Textures
 To specify only specific texture files you may use the -t argument followed by a comma separated list of file name prefixes.
+Say you have an archive file named zone.eqg and within zone.eqg are many various texture files but you specifically want the ones beginning with "grass" and "stone"

-For example say you have an archive file named zone.eqg and within zone.eqg are many various texture files but you specifically want the ones beginning with "grass" and "stone".
-You would instead type:
+Example:
 ```
 python eq-upscale.py -t grass,stone
 ```